Cost of Residential Mental Health Treatment

-Before your family agrees to a program, the question is bigger than what the facility charges.
-You need to know what level of care your daughter needs, what your plan will actually cover, and which bills could still arrive after discharge.
+Before your family agrees to a program, the question is bigger than the facility rate alone.
+You need to know what level of care your daughter needs, what your insurance plan will actually cover, and which costs could still appear after discharge.

 Key Takeaways